 - Add a watermark to all photos (if they’re your own work), so people can’t steal and use them without giving you credit, and look for plugins that have watermarking built-in.

 - Disable right-clicking.
 It may not prevent people from stealing your work (also known as hot-linking), but it’ll be more difficult for them to overload your server when they steal the link to your image for their own purposes.

-- Start with a responsive and retina ready WordPress theme meant to handle large quantities of photographs. ePix, Oshine, Kameron, and Divi are among the most commonly recommended photography themes.
+- Start with a responsive and retina-ready WordPress theme meant to handle large quantities of photographs. ePix, Oshine, Divi, and Elementor are among the most commonly recommended photography themes/page builders.

-- If you’re using image galleries to showcase products, take a look at the WooCommerce-compatible themes here.
-Many of them come with portfolio and gallery options, image zooming, hover effects, and more.
+- If you’re using image galleries to showcase eCommerce products, take a look at the WooCommerce-compatible themes here.
+Many of them come with portfolio and gallery features, image zooming, hover effects, and more.

-- Use Instagram to create and display your image gallery with the Instagram Feed plugin.
+- Use Instagram to create and display your image gallery with the Instagram Feed WordPress plugin.

 - Optimize your website for speed so that hefty quantities of photos don’t weigh it down.
 Try the WP Super Cache plugin.